 She began her Capitol career in 2015 as an Intern in the Press Office of Assembly Speaker Toni G. Atkins.
 She then interned for the American Federation of State County and Municipal Employees (AFSCME) for their Political Action department, served as a Legislative Assistant for Assemblymember Cheryl Brown, and served again for Toni G. Atkins, the current Senate President pro Tempore.

-Sadalia is a Sacramento native, attended American River College and transferred to the University of California, Davis where she received her Bachelor’s in Sociology with an Emphasis in Law and Society, and a Minor in African American and African Studies.
-She is a founding board member of Black Young Democrats of Sacramento, the UC Davis Government and Public Policy Alumni Group, and the Black Legislative and Capitol (BLAC) Association and currently a board member of the Sacramento Chapter of the New Leaders Council.
-Sadalia is also a proud, Finer Woman of Zeta Phi Beta Sorority, Incorporated.
+Sadalia is a Sacramento native, attended American River College and transferred to the University of California, Davis where she received her Bachelor of Arts in Sociology with an Emphasis in Law and Society, and a Minor in African American and African Studies.
+She is a founding board member of Black Young Democrats of Sacramento, the UC Davis Government and Public Policy Alumni Group, and the Black Legislative and Capitol (BLAC) Association, and currently a board member of the Sacramento Chapter of the New Leaders Council.
+Sadalia is also a proud Finer Woman of Zeta Phi Beta Sorority, Incorporated.

 In her free time, she enjoys playing the viola and Xoso Kickball.

 (916) 447-8555 ex.
 29

 Janet Oropeza joined FACCC in 1992 as the executive secretary after moving to the Sacramento area from the Bay Area.
 She changed some of her job duties as she assumed some bookkeeping duties when FACCC’s bookkeeper retired.
 She also serves as FACCC’s meeting planner.

 She was born and raised in the San Francisco Bay Area where she worked as a secretary for 18 years.
 Janet attended Skyline College for two years before embarking on her secretarial career.